maks-ymilian/scythe/README.md

 - `<source_file>` - Path to your main `.scy` Scythe source file
 - `[output_file]` - Path where the generated `.jsfx` file should be saved (optional).
 If omitted, it will generate the output in the current directory with a default name.

 To use a JSFX plugin in REAPER, it must be placed in the `REAPER/Effects/` directory.
-Once there, it will appear in the FX list and can be found by searching the text in the first `desc:` line of the file, or, if that line is missing, the file name.
+Once there, it will appear in the FX list.

 # Documentation & Examples
 Documentation can be found [here](docs/README.md).\